Miss-Alpha/Machine-Learning-Peer-graded-Assignment/Course-8---Peer-Assignment.md

 pml <- pml[finalCols]
 ```

+## Cross-Validation
-Ultimately, 17 variables were considered for further analysis.
-They were partitioned into training and testing datasets.
-Their characteristic of the training dataset is shown in the following table.
+ The properly cleaned data was partitioned into training and testing datasets.
+The training dataset was set to include 70% of the whole data.
+The testing dataset will be used in the following section, after the finalized model is introduced.
+The characteristic of the training dataset is shown in the following table.

 ```r